Splitter - markdown

 })

-if err != nil {
+if err != nil { panic(err) }

-// Prepare the document to be split
+// Prepare documents to split

-docs := []*schema.Document{
+docs := []*schema.Document{{

 ID: "doc1",